MepilLeaf/john-henriksen-capstone/README.md

 - Take information from form and store it in database
 - A search function that will allow the user to search for recipes in the database
 - A way for the user to view current recipe they input and for other users to view recipes in the database
+- A way for the user to add tags to their recipe, those tags will help improve the search algorithm I make
 - Potentially a way for the user to export the recipe as a downloadable image

 ## Implementation